MorrisMA/M16C5x/README.md

 This project demonstrates the use of a PIC16C5x-compatible core as an FPGA- based processor.
 It implements the 12-bit instruction set, the timer 0 module, the pre-scaler, and the watchdog timer.
-The core provided here is compatible with instruction set, but it is not a cycle accurate model of any particular PIC microcomputer.

-As configured, the core supports single cycle (1) operation with internal block RAM serving as program memory.
-In addition to the block RAM program store, a 4x clock generator and reset controller is included as part of the demonstration.
+The core provided here is compatible with the instruction set, but it is not a cycle accurate model of any particular PIC microcomputer.
+As configured, the core supports single (1) cycle operation with internal block RAM serving as program memory.

 Three I/O ports are supported, but they are accessed as external registers and buffers using a bidirectional data bus.
 The TRIS I/O control registers are